attila-lendvai/maru/README.md

     [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar)
     compiler.
 More generally, make the parser extendable.

+  - To accommodate the various experiments, I had to cut the lisp codebase into countless files.
+This tree of small files should/could be simplified, and hopefully will be done now that I have rewritten the build itself in Maru.

   - Implement modules and phase separation along with what is outlined in [Submodules in Racket - You Want it When, Again?](https://www.cs.utah.edu/plt/publications/gpce13-f-color.pdf).
     Part of this is already done and is used in the bootstrap process.